Nordest27/python-ANN/README.md

 │   └── randomized_gradient_check_test.py
 ```
 ## Get Started
 This project was implemented in python, so one must have Python3 installed to run it, and it is recommended to have pip too.
+To avoid issues with the syntax, we recommend to have Python on version 3.10 at least.
 Before running the project, one must install all the necessary requirements.
 This are all listed in the ```requirements.txt``` file.
 To install them it's enough to run the following command:
 ```bash
 pip install -r ./requirements.txt
 ```